RHCHP General Information

 Health Services Education

-The add/drop for Health Services Education students may be completed by phone, online via the Ranger Portal, or in-person (Office of the Registrar.)
-The add/drop period for all courses extends through the first week of class for dropping courses.
+The add/drop for Health Services Education students may be completed by phone, online via the Ranger Portal, or by emailing the student's advisor.
+The add/drop periods for all courses extends through the first week of class for dropping courses.
 Students are not allowed to add courses after the first day of class without permission from the division chair or the Associate Dean of RHCHP.

 Loretto Heights School of Nursing